Virginia Is for Lovers: History

+In 2016, the Virginia Tourism Corporation began its first-ever LGBTQ+ marketing efforts, using a rainbow pride version of the logo.

 Accolades

 In 2009, "Virginia is for Lovers" was inducted into the Madison Avenue Advertising Walk of Fame, a creation of Advertising Week, the largest collection of advertising, marketing and media professionals in North America.
 These inductees were also included in the Advertising Icon Museum.
 Also in 2009, "Virginia is for Lovers" was acknowledged as one of the top ten tourism marketing campaigns of all time by Forbes.com.

-In 2016, the Virginia Tourism Corporation began its first-ever LGBTQ+ marketing efforts.
-It made available the iconic Virginia is for Lovers logo, filling the red heart with a rainbow pride version.
-Coordinating with statewide Destination Marketing Organizations (DMOs), LGBT organizations and Queer-owned businesses, the Virginial.org/lgbt website and corresponding @visitgayva Instagram channel were created, sharing LGBTQ+ and Queer-centric visitor experiences, and linking to LGBT and Ally-owned lodging, events, dining and attractions.
-Also, the state began it VA State Pride Guide and blog series, and selling pride apparel and gear on the Virginia is for Lovers merchandise website.